 Day 1: Welcome

-Arrival at Sofia Airport and transfer to your hotel.
-If time available walking sightseeing tour of the center of the Bulgarian capital Sofia (Roman, Christian and Ottoman heritage and totalitarian architecture legacy).
+Transfer from the Sofia airport to your first hotel.
+If time is available, we'll take a walking sightseeing tour of the center of the Bulgarian capital Sofia (Roman, Christian, and Ottoman heritage and totalitarian architecture legacy).
 We may visit also the archaeology museum.

 Day 2: Sofia – Panaguirishte (34 miles/54km)